-Undoubtedly, a garage is a great place to store some items and protect your car and cycles from damaging UV rays.
+A garage is a great place to store some items and protect your car and cycles from damaging UV rays.
 However, it is best not to keep certain things in the garage for safety measurements.

 For instance, we recommend avoiding storing paper and carton goods and moving them to a pantry.
 Instead, the primary reason is that paper goods are an excellent magnet for bugs and insects.

 Keeping them out of the garage will maintain pests off the house premises.

 Another common mistake regarding garage storage is the storage of paints.
 Understandably, keep the paint away from the cold and heat.
 And it is best if you store the paint cans in an area where the temperature remains mild.
 Furthermore, avoid placing the refrigerator in the garage.

 The garage is not air-conditioned, so putting the fridge there will lead to a massive energy drain.

 The garage is also not a good propane and pet food storage spot.
 Keep propane outside, as there is a minimum chance of catching a spark and igniting.
 Similarly, by placing pet food in the garage, you will only attract other animals and pests to the area who will be curious to sniff out the food and get their share.

 That said, the best place for storing pet food is inside sealed containers in the pantry.
 You should gather all items in the garage and divide them into two portions: keep and throw.
 Put things in the “keep” basket you have used within the last month.